gtrixic/lets-meat-up/README.md

 Through your responses, we highlight your preferences and show you the profiles of like-minded individuals.
 This ensures that you will match with people that you can connect with.

+Pick User:

+Click Start, and be introduced with a new friend with only the basics of their profile!

+Accept User:

+Like Pick User, other users can pick you & send a request too!

 Chat Function:

 Get to know each other and plan to meet up through our chat function!
 This enables you to focus only on the connections you’re interested in without unnecessary distractions.